Reports from local law enforcement

 Morgan County Sheriff’s Office

-• On April 17 a theft by taking complaint was filed at a Bobston Lane location after a man reported that someone had entered a shed and removed three fishing rods and reels worth approximately $225.
-Entrance to the shed was gained by prying the shed’s doors apart.
+• On March 29 a theft by taking complaint was filed at an Eatonton Road location after a man reported that someone had entered a garage and removed a riding lawn mower.

 Madison Police Department